cloudnative-pg/cloudnative-pg/docs/src/expose_pg_services.md

   5432: default/cluster-example-rw:5432
 ```

-Then, if you've installed NGINX Ingress Controller as suggested in their
+If you installed NGINX Ingress Controller as suggested in their
-documentation, you should have an `ingress-nginx` service.
-You'll have to add
+documentation, you have an `ingress-nginx` service.
+To expose the 5432 port, you must add
-the 5432 port to the `ingress-nginx` service to expose it.
+it to the `ingress-nginx` service.
-The ingress will redirect incoming connections on port 5432 to your database.
+The Ingress redirects incoming connections on port 5432 to your database.

 ```yaml
 apiVersion: v1